-The TCCON network (https://tccondata.org/) consists of about 25 TCCON sites (see Figure 4).
-It is relatively dense in the USA, in Europe and in Japan but overall, the TCCON network is relatively sparse (e.g., no or only very few sites in Russia, South America and Africa) and does not cover all conditions, which affect or can affect the quality of the satellite XCO2 and XCH4 retrievals (e.g., deserts due to their high surface albedo combined with potentially high amounts of specific aerosol types such as desert dust storm mineral aerosols).
+The TCCON network (https://tccondata.org/) consists of the sites as shown in Figure 4.
+As can be seen, it is relatively dense in the USA, in Europe and in Japan but overall, the TCCON network is relatively sparse (e.g., no or only very few sites in Russia, South America and Africa) and does not cover all conditions, which affect or can affect the quality of the satellite XCO2 and XCH4 retrievals (e.g., deserts due to their high surface albedo combined with potentially high amounts of specific aerosol types such as desert dust storm mineral aerosols).